GWR and BR(WR) Models 3

 A Collett Goods 0-6-0 of the 2251 class.
 It is basically a standard

-was most of the original batch when built) available as a separate kit from
+was most of the original batch when built, until recently available as a

 No.2282, another Bachmann Collet Goods, only this time towing